Overview

 When symptoms typically appear

 The most common type of hemochromatosis is present at birth.
-But most people don't experience symptoms until later in life — usually after age 40 in men and after age 60 in women.
-Women are more likely to develop symptoms after menopause, when they no longer lose iron with menstruation and pregnancy.
+But most people don't have symptoms until later in life.
+For men, symptoms usually start after age 40.
+Women are more likely to have symptoms after menopause or after age 60.

 When to see a doctor

-See your health care provider if you experience any of the symptoms of hemochromatosis.
-If you have an immediate family member who has hemochromatosis, ask your provider about genetic testing.
+See a healthcare professional if you have any of the symptoms of hemochromatosis.
+If you have a parent, sibling or child who has hemochromatosis, ask your healthcare team about genetic testing.
 Genetic testing can check if you have the gene that increases your risk of hemochromatosis.

 Causes